ikuhamada/state-doc/manual.rst

  IK/IKPT: K-point index at which the real-space wave functions are generated.

+ IB: Band index at which the wave function is generated

  IBS/IBAND_S: The first band index for the wave function plot.

  IBE/IBAND_E: The last band index for the wave function plot (IBS-th to IBE-th wave functions at the IK k-point are generated).